gogonuk/CortexCapital/CONTRIBUTING.md

 # Contributing Guidelines

-This document outlines the conventions for branching, commit messages, and code style to ensure the project remains clean, consistent, and easy to navigate.
+This document outlines the conventions for branching, commit messages, and code style to ensure the project remasters clean, consistent, and easy to navigate.

 ## Branching Strategy

-All work should be done in a dedicated branch, not directly on `main`.
+All work should be done in a dedicated branch, not directly on `master`.
 Branch names should follow the `type/short-description` format.

 ### Branch Types